Distributed computing: History

 The use of concurrent processes which communicate through message-passing has its roots in operating system architectures studied in the 1960s.
 The first widespread distributed systems were local-area networks such as Ethernet, which was invented in the 1970s.

 ARPANET, one of the predecessors of the Internet, was introduced in the late 1960s, and ARPANET e-mail was invented in the early 1970s.
 E-mail became the most successful application of ARPANET, and it is probably the earliest example of a large-scale distributed application.
 In addition to ARPANET (and its successor, the global Internet), other early worldwide computer networks included Usenet and FidoNet from the 1980s, both of which were used to support distributed discussion systems.

 The study of distributed computing became its own branch of computer science in the late 1970s and early 1980s.
 The first conference in the field, Symposium on Principles of Distributed Computing (PODC), dates back to 1982, and its counterpart International Symposium on Distributed Computing (DISC) was first held in Ottawa in 1985 as the International Workshop on Distributed Algorithms on Graphs.

-Architectures
+Distributed Computing Architectures

 Various hardware and software architectures are used for distributed computing.
 At a lower level, it is necessary to interconnect multiple CPUs with some sort of network, regardless of whether that network is printed onto a circuit board or made up of loosely coupled devices and cables.
 At a higher level, it is necessary to interconnect processes running on those CPUs with some sort of communication system.

+Whether these CPUs share resources or not determines a first distinction between three types of architecture: